rodmel/Transport-Accident-Analysis/README.md

 ![](doc/H00/HeadTail_NCDB.png)

 Each record has collission level, vehicle level and person level data elements as tabulated below.
+Correspondingly, it also indicates which attribute is used in this analysis.

 #####Collision level data elements